|

 landscape page.

-- Even though the footer will look the "same as previous," that option
+- Even though the footer will look the "Link to Previous," that option

 must be turned off.